Marketing & Branding Advice

 Start With Your Logo

 Your firm logo is a core component of your corporate brand.
 It’s crucial that your logo is always reproduced correctly.
-Create a page called “Logo Usage”.
-Place your primary logo on the page and label it “Primary Logo”.
+Create a page called “Logo Usage” in the front of your manual.
+Place your primary logo on the page and label it “Primary Logo.”
 Place alternate, acceptable variants underneath the primary logo and label each.
 Alternate acceptable variants may include:

 • A version with or without the tagline